ParentingForLifelongHealth/parenttext-mexico/README.md

 ```
 python produce_flows.py
 ```
 script produce_flows.py contains the full process to produce RapidPro flows from the relevant Google Sheets.
-It takes a number of inputs from the 'config.py' file so any adjustments should be made in that file
+It takes a number of inputs from the 'config.py' file so any adjustments should be made in that file.
+That file contains information on what the various inputs mean